SJECollins/ci-pp4-pet-rx/README.md

 [GitHub Projects Page](https://github.com/users/SJECollins/projects/3/views/1)

 GitHub Projects was used in part for the planning of this website to create and track User Stories as they were implemented and fulfilled.
+One week was spent on project planning, including the first mentor meeting where we planned the project timeline.
+The initial "sprint" took three weeks, culminating in the second mentor meeting where we reviewed the project and discussed fixes and improvements.
+Then another roughly three weeks on implementing further features, testing, fixes, documentation, and the final mentor meeting for the project.

 ## Entity Relationship Diagram